MODx Snippet FAQ

 When I create a document in my snippet, why can't I see it in the site's menus until I edit it in the Manager?

-Why do I see my snippet call on my site instead of the output of the snippet?
+Why do I see my snippet tag on my site instead of the output of the snippet?

 I'm getting this error: Parse Error: Syntax Error, unexpected '<'.
 What does that mean?